 When you drive at the D6007 and pass Cap d'Ail, you simply can't miss Louis II.
 When you cross the border, you'll have the stadium right beneath you.
 Inside the stadium, there's a parking garage.

-If you really want to get rid of your money: from the airport of nearby Nice you can go their by helicopter as well.
-In just seven minutes, they take you from the airport to the landing spot right next to the Stade Louis II.
-Price tag: 600 euros per single.
+If you really want to get rid of your money: From the airport in nearby Nice you can go by helicopter as well.
+In just seven minutes, they take you from the airport to the landing spot right next to Stade Louis II.
+Price tag: 600 euros for a single way.